 Sam is part of the education team at Glasgow Science Centre and has an BSc Honours in Zoology from the University of Glasgow.
 This is his first Pint of Science and he is excited to get involved.

 Anna is a PhD candidate at the University of Glasgow, where she is investigating social interactions with robots.
 In addition to science, she is passionate about photography, travelling to exotic countries and all things cinema.
 This is her very first Pint of Science!

 Hannah is a clinical immunologist as the Institute of Infection, Immunity and Inflammation.
 When not working in the lab she is either dancing, biking, or reading science fiction.
 This is her first Pint of Science!

-Dwayne is an experimental particle physics PhD student from the University of Glasgow.
+Dwayne is a particle physics PhD student from the University of Glasgow.
 Interested in life's biggest questions, he loves spreading this passion through outreach.
-He likes to fill his spare time with badminton, board games, bouldering, and bridge.
+He likes to fill his spare time with badminton, board games and bouldering.

 Radha is a Ph.D. student in Biomedical Engineering at the University of Glasgow exploring novel rehabilitation approach for Spinal Cord Injury and Stroke Patients.
 She is a Commonwealth Scholar from India, who is thirsty for knowledge all the time.
 She loves to travel, read and volunteer.

 Tech me Out